telus/tds-core/packages/Text/Text.md

 ### Usage criteria

-- Only used to modify text in `Paragraph`.
+- Should only be used to modify text in `Paragraph`.
 - Never used standalone outside of a `Paragraph`.

 ### Alternate text styles